sirducu/crypto_news_script/README.md

 # crypto_news_script
-CryptoNews Script that takes news from an API.
+CryptoNews Script that takes news from an API.<br>
-I own the API, but will not release the scraping code public.
+I own the API, but will not release the scraping code public.<br>

-The Script can be seen in action @ https://twitter.com/SirDuCutj
+The Script can be seen in action @<br>
+https://twitter.com/SirDuCutj